AseasRoa/paintor/README.md

 # What is Paintor?

-Paintor is a small View library that works directly in the browser.
-It's JavaScript only.
-The idea is that instead of HTML code, you write JavaScript code that is structured like the HTML code.
+Paintor is a small View library that works in the browser or at the server.
+It uses JavaScript syntax that is structured like HTML.

 States are used to bind some input data with some DOM elements.